pcaston/OpenPeerPower.github.io/source/_integrations/http.markdown

   type: integer
   default: 8123
 base_url:
-  description: "The URL that Home Assistant is available on the internet.
+  description: "The URL that Open Peer Power is available on the internet.
 For example: `https://hass-example.duckdns.org:8123`.
 The iOS app finds local installations, if you have an outside URL use this so that you can auto-fill when discovered in the app.
 Note that this setting may only contain a protocol, hostname and port; using a path is *not* currently supported."
   required: false
   type: string
   default: Your local IP address
 ssl_certificate:
-  description: Path to your TLS/SSL certificate to serve Home Assistant over a secure connection.
+  description: Path to your TLS/SSL certificate to serve Open Peer Power over a secure connection.
   required: false
   type: string
 ssl_peer_certificate: